 I’m having a little chuckle to myself about that now.
-I’m sitting here, in India in the middle of the corona virus pandemic, unable to travel.
+I’m sitting here, in India in the middle of the coronavirus pandemic, unable to travel.
 If I had gone with my initial plan, I would have been totally screwed by now!
 To be fair, I wouldn’t have made it this long.
 But, I have accidentally found the key!
-And I want to share it with all you digital nomad aspirers!
+And I want to share it with all your digital nomad aspirers!

 Making the decision

 So to get me to the point where I was ready to throw all my responsibilities out the window, I had a little breakdown.
 I use the term ‘little’ quite loosely, but let’s not go into that.
 I felt like my life had absolutely no meaning, other than slaving away, working for the man, being undervalued and underappreciated.
 Even though my job was really great, it was insanely stressful and some clients just pushed me over the edge.

 One day enough was enough.
 I handed in my resignation and told my boss I was going to travel.
 I really hadn’t put a lot of thought into it at this stage, the resignation was a knee-jerk reaction to something.
 But has likely been the best decision I have ever made in my life.
 I decided that my life had no meaning, and I felt like I needed to give it some.